christinadelta/FSLpipeline_masters/README.md

 * check your level 3 outputs

 ### NOTE:
 These scripts run in combination with GUI interaction (FEAT).
 For example, I prefer to do a lot of pre-processing stuff (like motion correction, etc.., through FEAT).
-Also, analysis of level 3 (step 5 is done through the FEAT entirely).
+Also, analysis of level 3 (step 5 is done through FEAT entirely).